Soluto/tweek-deploy/pulumi/azure/README.md

-# Pulumi for Tweek on GCP
+# Pulumi for Tweek on Azure

 ## Requirements
  * Azure account